cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Configurations {#configurations}

-An OPAQUE configuration must specify the OPRF protocol variant, a cryptographic hash function, a MHF function, and the corresponding KE protocol (HMQV, 3DH, or a variant of SIGMA, such as TLS 1.3).

-OPAQUE uses the OPRF protocol from {{I-D.irtf-cfrg-voprf}}, and supports the following ciphersuites:
+An OPAQUE configuration is a tuple (OPRF, Hash, MHF, AKE).
+The OPAQUE OPRF protocol is drawn from {{I-D.irtf-cfrg-voprf}}.
+The following OPRF ciphersuites supports are supported:

 - OPRF(curve25519, SHA-512)
 - OPRF(curve448, SHA-512)